shaunday/ToDos/README.md

 - **Shared Methods/Classes/Enums:** Common projects expose types for cross-assembly use (e.g., LogFactory).
 - **Broadcast Filtering:** The server filters which clients receive which updates, and clients further filter the received data before displaying it (e.g., by tag, user, or other criteria).
 - **Client-Side Filtering:** After receiving broadcasted updates, clients apply additional filtering (e.g., by tag, user, or other criteria) before displaying data in the UI.
+- **Queue for Offline/Persistence:** The client uses a queue to buffer actions while offline and ensure persistence, so changes are reliably sent to the server when reconnected.
 - **IDs:** `userId` and `taskId` are created on the server as integers; `tagId` is created on the client as a GUID.
 - **Edge Case Handling:** Try/catch blocks around critical sync and broadcast logic.
 - **JWT Authentication:** The SignalR Hub implements JWT authentication (`jjwtauthenticate`), which is mostly mocked for demonstration and testing purposes, fulfilling the bonus authentication requirement.